endpoint_id_labels

 @phosra/gatekeeper’s handleConnect — see Platform Quickstart → Step 1:

-(e.g. https://snaptr.example.com/webhooks/ocss-connect) — the SDK path convention and the
+(e.g. https://snaptr.example.com/webhooks/ocss-connect) — the SDK and the census sender

 Step 3 — Verify inbound deliveries with the connect-secret